So I just went to my first Meetup ever on December 15 with NorfolkJS and it was basically an “Introduction to Travis-CI”. 🔗︎

 - There was a very keen and optimistic meat eater right across from me which was just ironic because I'm strictly vegetarian.

-- Dinner cost $15 bucks which wasn’t bad for some pretty good pasta, salad, bread, and water.
+- Dinner cost $15 which wasn't bad for some pretty good pasta, salad, bread, and water.

 - I got a few business cards, so the networking part is a check.